MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-user-profiles.md

 # Manage user profiles in the SharePoint admin center

-This article is for global admins and SharePoint admins in Microsoft 365.
+This article is for Global Administrators and SharePoint Administrators in Microsoft 365.

 - If you're running SharePoint Server, see [Administer the User Profile service in SharePoint Server](../SharePointServer/administration/user-profile-service-administration.md).